 If the blister is large and painful, draining it can relieve pressure and can safely be done at home.
 Start by sterilizing your skin and a needle with rubbing alcohol, and then insert the needle at the edge of the blister.
 Once punctured, apply antibiotic ointment and then covered loosely with gauze, changing the dressing daily to keep it dry.
 If you are a diabetic or have circulation problems, leave all draining of blisters to your doctor to avoid a serious infection [source: WebMD].

 Blisters are a part of life and like anything, the more you know the more proactive you can be.
-Check out the links on the next page to find out a lot more information on friction blisters.
+Check out the links below to find out a lot more information on friction blisters.